Measuring temporal entropies in experiments: Definition of temporal entropies

+A similar construction holds for out-of-equilibrium states $\rho(T)$, with $T$ real time, generated after a quench from $H$ to some $H'$ governing the dynamics:

-with $U(T)= \exp(-iH'T)$ where we have used $H'$ rather than the $H$ that defines the initial state through \cref{eq:path_integral} to stress the fact that we could be describing an out-of-equilibrium protocol.
-We repeat the same argument that we have used in the case of the equilibrium state, and discretize the evolution in $N_T= T/\delta t$ elementary steps.
-This once more produces a two-dimensional tensor network this time containing $2N_t\times N$ tensor, where the factor $2$ enters given that we now have both $U$ and $U^\dagger$.
-Also in this case the expectation value of an operator at site $j$ reads $\langle O_j(T)\rangle \equiv \tr(O_j \rho(T) )$.
-In our illustrations such expectation value is again encoded in the contraction of the path integral on a cylinder, generated from the initial state, where now one half cylinder encodes $U(T)$ and the other half $U ^ \dagger(T)$.
-Upon taking the trace, without inserting a local operator such cylinder would collapse back to $\rho(0)$ given that $U U^\dagger =\mathbb{I}$.
-The insertion of $O_j$ between the two unitaries is sufficient to avoid such cancellation and to unveil the 2D nature of the tensor network, as shown on the upper sketch of panel b) in \cref{fig:path_integral}.
+where $H$ defines the initial state $\rho(0)$ through \cref{eq:path_integral} and we defined $U(T)= \exp(-iH'T)$.
+By repeating the same steps and defining $N_T= T/\delta t$, in this case the expectation value $\langle O_j(T)\rangle \equiv \tr(O_j \rho(T) )$ is encoded in a two-dimensional tensor network containing $2N_T\times N$ tensors.
+The factor $2$ arises from the presence of both $U$ and $U^\dagger$ each generating half of the total cylinder, made by a forward and a backward contour glued together by the initial state.
+The trace is then used to compute the expectation value of the local operator.
+Upon taking such trace without the local operator, the cylinder would collapse, i.e., trivialize to the trace of the initial state since $U U^\dagger = \mathbb{I}$.
+The insertion of $O_j$ is therefore sufficient to avoid such cancellation, and it unveils the 2D space-time nature of the tensor network, as shown on the upper sketch of panel (b) in \cref{fig:path_integral}.

-In order to define generalized temporal entropies we proceed in analogy with what we do for standard entropies.
-We can define a temporal cut at spatial position $r$ on the path integral defining $\langle O_j(T)\rangle$, for example just to the right of the location of the operator.
-As a result the expectation value $\langle O_j(T)\rangle$ can be written as the overlap of two temporal states $\bra{{L_r}_{O_j}}$ and $\ket{R_r}$ defined in the middle panel b) of Fig. \ref{fig:path_integral},
+In order to define generalized temporal entropies, we proceed analogously to what we do in the case of standard entropies and define a temporal cut at spatial position $r$ on the path integral defining $\expval*{O_j (T)}$.
+Without loss of generality, we position the cut on the right of the location of the operator.
+As a result, the expectation value $\expval*{O_j (T)}$ can be written as the overlap of two temporal states $\bra*{{L}_{r,O_j}}$ and $\ket{{R}_{r}}$\footnote{Whenever $r=N/2$, with $N$ the spatial extent of the system, we will omit it from the definition of the temporal states.}, as illustrated in the middle panel of \cref{fig:path_integral}(b):